coder-raj369/AI-Search/README.md

 - indexing throughput
 - incremental update time

-The benchmark dataset will contain reproducible queries and relevance judgments so ranking changes can be compared over time.
+The benchmark will use reproducible queries and relevance judgments so retrieval changes can be compared over time.

 ## Development

-Run the complete test suite with:
+Run the full test suite:

 ```bash
 .venv/bin/python -m pytest -q
 ```

-Run a focused test slice with:
+Run a focused retrieval test:

 ```bash
 .venv/bin/python -m pytest tests/test_hybrid_search.py -q
 ```

-The project uses small behavioral tests around scanners, parsers, indexing, lexical retrieval, semantic retrieval, hybrid fusion, and reranking.
-Tests should exercise real parsing and retrieval behavior rather than mock away the core search path.
+Tests exercise real files and retrieval behavior instead of mocking away the core indexing and ranking path.

 ## Roadmap

-### Near term

-- replace the PDF placeholder with PyMuPDF-based page extraction
+- [ ] Complete PDF extraction with page-level metadata
-- add file-aware chunking for notebook cells, Python symbols, Markdown headings, and PDF pages
+- [ ] Add file-aware chunking
-- improve embedding cache invalidation and batch generation
+- [ ] Improve embedding cache invalidation and batching
+- [ ] Connect hybrid retrieval to the CLI
-- expose hybrid search through a FastAPI localhost service
+- [ ] Add FastAPI localhost service
-- add a minimal browser UI with filters and file-open actions

-### Search quality
+- [ ] Add browser search interface
+- [ ] Add filesystem watcher

-- build a labeled evaluation corpus
+- [ ] Add labeled evaluation corpus and benchmark reports
-- compare BM25, semantic, hybrid, and reranked retrieval
-- add failure analysis and query-level diagnostics
-- measure latency and memory usage on representative local corpora

-### Reliability

-- add filesystem watching with `watchdog`
-- add doctor and rebuild commands
-- harden malformed-file and permission-error handling
-- add CI for linting, typing, tests, and package installation
+- [ ] Add CI, type checking, and production hardening

-## What this project demonstrates
+## Why this is a strong portfolio project

-LocalAI Search is intended to demonstrate practical search engineering, not just model integration:

-- designing an end-to-end indexing pipeline
+LocalAI Search demonstrates applied search engineering across the full path from filesystem to ranked result:

-- combining information retrieval methods with different score spaces
+- information retrieval and rank fusion
+- local embedding inference
-- handling incremental state and content identity
+- incremental indexing and content identity
-- extracting structure from code and notebooks
+- structure-aware code and notebook parsing
-- keeping inference and user data local
+- privacy-preserving architecture
+- evidence-backed result explanations
-- testing ranking behavior with real files
+- behavioral testing and measurable evaluation

-- measuring quality and latency instead of relying on anecdotes
+The goal is not to maximize feature count.
+The goal is to build a search system whose quality, latency, and failure modes can be measured and improved.

 ## License